 Crochet this granny square bag which is made out of 3 squares folded in half and joined together.
 You can make the bag as big as you want by simply repeating 3 rows as many times as you want.
-For this project you can use any yarn you like; I used some acrylic yarns from my stash and held 3 strands together.
+I used Lion Brand Hue + Me which works up very fast.
 This crochet granny square bag is a beginner-friendly pattern and includes a video tutorial.

 About this pattern

-This granny square bag pattern is made by simply repeating my ‘Tulips from Holland’ Square pattern.
+This granny square bag pattern is made out of 3 large ‘Tulips from Holland’ Squares.
 The square features chains, double crochet and puff stitches.
 The squares are folded in half and sewn together.

 About the yarn

-For this bag I used acrylic yarn from my stash.
-This yarn was very thin: 300g/870m, so I decided to hold 3 strands at the same time with hook size 8mm.
+For this bag I used 2 balls of Hue + Me which is bulky weight yarn.
+This yarn is available in beautiful colors and works up very fast.
 You can use any yarn you like, just make sure to use a matching hook size for your yarn.

 Crochet granny square bag